StarStark07/TeerthFlow/README.md

-# TeerthFlow
+# 🛕 TeerthFlow
-# 🛕 Crowd Level Detection Dashboard for Temples
+## Crowd Level Detection Dashboard for Temples

 A real-time crowd monitoring and visualization system using ESP8266-based IR sensors, a Flask backend, and a React frontend.
 Designed to help pilgrims and administrators monitor people counts and crowd levels in temples.